alex-toy/DevelopAzureComputeSolutionsAzureWebApps/README.md

 ### App Settings

+Those settings can be shared accross multiple web applications.

 - in the *Configuration Explorer* section, add a configuration for the database :
 <img src="/pictures/configuration_explorer.png" title="configuration explorer"  width="900">